omtiwari17/PauseWave/README.md

 - 🖥️ Lives in your **system tray** no window clutter
 - 🔔 Native **Windows toast notifications** at each phase change
+- 🪟 **Blocking popup window** when break time hits can't be dismissed with X, must acknowledge it
+- 🖥️ **Multi-monitor support** choose which monitor the popup appears on from settings
+- 🎛️ **Settings window** with sliders for listen and break duration
-- 🔵 Blue icon while listening, 🟡 amber during break
+- 🔵 Blue tray icon while listening, 🟡 amber during break
-- ⚙️ Configurable listen and break durations via right-click menu
 - ⏸️ Pause / Resume support
-- 🔁 Auto-cycles between listening and break phases
+- 🔁 Auto-cycles between listening and break phases indefinitely
+- 🔒 Closing the settings window keeps the app running in the tray (Discord-style)

 ---